-Every day, Cooper team members face the risk of traumatic events – such as, an unexpected death, medical error, an unplanned transfer to the ICU, etc. These groups support “second victims” as traumatic experiences can increase feelings of self-doubt and burnout and hinder one’s ability to deliver safe, compassionate care.
+Every day, team members face the risk of adverse events.
+Adverse and traumatic experiences often increase feelings of self-doubt and burnout, which can hinder our ability to deliver safe, compassionate care.
 Modeled on literature from the R.I.S.E.
-Team at The Johns Hopkins Hospital, we provide groups with skilled, non-judgmental, and confidential support.
+Team at Johns Hopkins Hospital, we provide groups with skilled, non-judgmental, and confidential emotional support.

-Please note: Research shows that psychological debriefing immediately after a traumatic event can actually worsen distress and increase risk for developing trauma symptoms over time.
+Research demonstrates that psychological debriefing immediately after an adverse event can actually worsen distress and increase risk for developing trauma symptoms over time.
 We recommend holding a R.I.S.E. group approximately 3-7 days after an event occurs and allowing team members space to utilize their preferred mechanisms for coping immediately after a stressful event occurs.

 Individual Support